kamilkaczmareksolutions/AdvancedGPT4PromptCrafting/README.md

 2. Add various reminders like `this is crucial`, `that's absolutely important to notice that [...]`, etc.

 ### **Specifying Specific Tools**
 Once you have this skeleton and start creating the actual custom prompt, you can request specific functionalities.
-For example, "I want to see the Code Interpreter running".
+For example, `I want to see the Code Interpreter running`.

 ### **Confirmation Step**
 Then, you can specify that after each step performed by the custom GPT in a query, it should `confirm` the action in 5-10 words.
 This ensures it doesn't skip steps and completes each task as required.